Chiropractic care for back pain

 - Severely pinched nerves

 Very rarely, manipulation of the neck may damage blood vessels or cause strokes.
 It is also very rare that manipulation may worsen a condition.
-But the screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
-If you are, your chiropractor will not do neck manipulation.
+The screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
+Make sure to discuss all of your symptoms and past medical history with the chiropractor.
+If you are at high risk, your chiropractor will not do neck manipulation.

 Lemmon R, Roseen EJ.
 Chronic low back pain.
 In: Rakel D, ed.
 Integrative Medicine.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 67.

-Puentedrua E. Spinal manipulation.
+Puentedrua LE.
+Spinal manipulation.
 In: Giangarra CE, Manske RC, eds.
 Clinical Orthopaedic Rehabilitation: A Team Approach.
 4th ed.
-Philadelphia, PA: Elsevier;2018:chap 78.
+Philadelphia, PA: Elsevier; 2018:chap 78.

 Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.